RRbenitez77/python-api/README.md

-The first requirement is to create a series of scatter plots to showcase the following relationships:
+The first was to create a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 ![Weatherpy](output_data/Fig1.png)